Javascript is not enabled.

 Since 2019, some Medicare Advantage plans have offered extra health-related benefits for those with chronic conditions, including coverage of over-the-counter medications, in-home support services, nutrition counseling and transportation to medical appointments.
 In 2020, plans added nonmedical services, such as a grocery allowance, home modifications, meal delivery, transportation for nonmedical needs and even pest control.

-These benefits are officially called special supplemental benefits for the chronically ill (SSBCI).
-Some are available through flex cards, prepaid debit cards that Medicare Advantage plans sometimes offer to cover extra expenses.
+These benefits are officially called special supplemental benefits for the chronically ill (SSBCI) and sometimes paid through flex cards, prepaid debit cards that Medicare Advantage plans may sometimes offer to cover extra expenses.

 “We’ve seen a lot of expansion in the number of plans that offer these benefits and the breadth of their offerings,” says Tom Kornfield, senior consultant at Avalere health care consulting.